djaax/udacity-gcloud-endpoints/README.md

 Open a browser and navigate to ```localhost:8080/_ah/api/explorer``` (default settings).
 Note: If you see the API Explorer window but no API listed, you may have to launch your browser in dev mode.
 For Chrome on Mac use the following command ```/Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --user-data-dir=test --allow-running-insecure-content```

+## Section 3.1: Tips on Testing
+- To make it easier to test cronjobs and start over with a new database every time, you can start the appserver with some flags.
+Navigate to the folder with the app.yaml file: ```dev_appserver.py --dev_appserver_log_level=info --clear_datastore=yes --enable_sendmail=yes --show_mail_body=yes .```
+- You can start you browser with the API Explorer ready to go by launching Google Chrome from the command line using these arguments and flags: ```/Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome http://localhost:8080/_ah/api/explorer http://localhost:8000 --user-data-dir=test --allow-running-insecure-content --disable-extensions --no-first-run --no-default-browser-check``

 ## Section 4: Description
 The board is represented as a string, e.g. X00OX0OOX.
 It comprises 9 fields, every 3 fields is a row: